Casal2/casal2.github.io/contributing.md

 Report bugs by opening an issue in the GitHub repository.

-For source code bugs: provide a description of the bug(s), the ﬁlename(s) for the code that has the bug(s), and the initial steps that will be taken to ﬁx the bug(s).
+For source code bugs: provide a description of the bug(s), the ?lename(s) for the code that has the bug(s), and the initial steps that will be taken to fix the bug(s).

-For executable bugs: provide the version of the software affected by the bug, the operating system type and version, the input ﬁles necessary to reproduce the bug, how the expected result differs from the actual result, whether the released version of the executable was used or if the executable was built from source (then provide the compiler and version, and information on other build tools used), and any other relevant information.
+For executable bugs: provide the version of the software affected by the bug, the operating system type and version, the input ?les necessary to reproduce the bug, how the expected result differs from the actual result, whether the released version of the executable was used or if the executable was built from source (then provide the compiler and version, and information on other build tools used), and any other relevant information.

 ### Requesting enhancements